Rachel Corbett (art journalist)

-Rachel Corbett (born 1984) is an American author and journalist.
+Rachel Corbett is an American author and journalist.
 She is the author of the book You Must Change Your Life: The Story of Rainer Maria Rilke and Auguste Rodin, published by W.W.
 Norton in 2016.
 She was the executive editor of Modern Painters from 2016-2017.
 Prior to that she worked as a correspondent for The Art Newspaper.

 Life

-Corbett studied at Columbia Graduate School of Journalism and the University of Iowa.
+Corbett studied at the Columbia University Graduate School of Journalism and the University of Iowa.
 Her 2016 book, You Must Change Your Life: The Story of Rainer Maria Rilke and Auguste Rodin, won the Marfield Prize.